mabyre/ASP-NET-Online-Survey/README.md

 # ASP-NET-Survey-Online
 You are searching for a truly professional solution for online survey.
 You need to do some customers relationship management.
 You want this solution to be free.
 You're at the right place.

-Find all documentation on : http://sodevlog-online-survey.blogspot.fr/
+Find all documentation and retreive us on : http://sodevlog-online-survey.blogspot.fr/

 # Requirements
 * Visual Studio 2013 +